 Currently, research shows that patients undergoing cancer treatments (oncology patients) are over 8 times as likely to contract a hospital-associated infection.
 For those patients, the infection is up to 30x more likely to be fatal, depending on the type of infection.
 Therefore, constantly improving infection control protocols are essential to facilities treating patients with cancer.
-(The American Cancer Society offers many suggestions that can be categorized into what the hospital can do, what the visitors can do, and what the patient can do.)
+(The American Cancer Society offers many suggestions that can be categorized into what the hospital, visitors, and patient can do.)

 Evidence shows that hospitals can take steps to reduce HAIs, including those in cancer patients.
 Environmental cleaning is critical, and use of novel technologies that reduce the pathogens in the environment, both short-term and continuously.
 Tracking and analyzing pathogens is also important, including genomic sequencing to get a better picture of how the pathogens are moving around the hospital.
 Visitors and caregivers at home must wash their hands regularly, stay away if they are sick, and maintain up-to-date vaccinations including yearly flu shots.
 The patient him or herself must bathe daily, wash hands regularly, wipe down touch points in public areas (ATM buttons, computer keyboards, etc.), avoid high-contamination activities or areas (hot tubs, manicures, standing water), and monitor themselves for signs of infection.
 The important thing to remember is that each and every infection weakens the patient, making him or her less able to tolerate treatment and recovery.

 Is there more that can be done?
 Could everyone helping the patient do more to help avoid life-threatening infections?
 Our next post will address this with a very personal, heart-wrenching story (with a happy ending!), so please stay tuned to learn more.